mjhaskell/cpp_tutorials/classes_basic/README.md

 }
 ```

-This is somewhat of a trick question because non of the member variables were
+This is somewhat of a trick question because none of the member variables were
 initialized.
 Memory locations would have been allocated for the 4 member
 variables, but their current value would be whatever existed in memory before
 running your program...so the answer is that A would be garbage.
 And it would